ILIAS-eLearning/ILIAS/templates/Readme.md

 2. Add a new System Style and activate it.
 3. Optional: Add a new Sub Style for the created System Style through the frontend
-4. Optional: Change the less variables for the new System Style through the frontend
+4. Optional: Change the SCSS variables for the new System Style through the frontend
 5. Optional: Change the Icon colors of the new System Style through the frontend
 6. Optional: Manually add template files for the new System Style (see "Change